Skip to main content

 • Confirms a password is set.
 This prevents unauthorized access to the device.

-• Confirms the device is encrypted.
+• Checks that encryption is enabled.
 This protects the data from data loss

 or breaches if the device is lost or stolen.

-• The DUO Desktop agent does not access or store data that is on the device.
+• The Duo Desktop agent does not access any data, e.g. email, documents, etc., stored on the device.

 More Secure Access: Login icon (computer with Yale "Y", hardware key, and smartphone displaying a QR code)